Available 24 Hours a Day. 7 Days a Week

 How long it takes for the naturalization process to be completed depends on which state you live in (based on paperwork backlogs).
 However, most often, the process takes between six and seven months if you are an NJ resident.

-Further, if you have any prior criminal record, or DUI offenses, you may confront several obstacles to becoming a U.S. Citizen having a qualified New Jersey immigration attorney from Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC on your side, making sure you naturalization application is done correctly and on time, may be your best chance at success.
-We serve clients from our conveniently located offices in Newark, Morristown, Scotch Plains, Cherry Hill, Clifton and East Brunswick, NJ.
+Further, if you have any prior criminal record or DUI offenses, you may confront several obstacles to becoming a U.S. Citizen.
+Having a qualified New Jersey immigration attorney from Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC on your side, making sure your naturalization application is done correctly and on time, may be your best chance at success.
+We serve clients from our conveniently located offices in Newark, Morristown, Scotch Plains, Cherry Hill, Clifton, and East Brunswick, NJ.

 There are so many wonderful reasons to become a naturalized citizen of the United States, especially after you’ve decided that this is where you want to live, work and grow your family.
 However, as you know, the US Immigration laws are complex and sometimes difficult to navigate.
 Additionally, there are sometimes a combination of forms and accompanying evidence that must accompany your applications.

-Contact Michael Noriega at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC today for a consultation about your immigration-related legal issues.
-He will help with your naturalization application, as well as your efforts to obtain a Green Card, a visa or be granted asylum.
-If you are facing possible deportation, Mr. Noriega will protect your rights and do whatever possible to keep you in New Jersey.
+Contact Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC today for a consultation about your immigration-related legal issues.
+We can help with your naturalization application, as well as your efforts to obtain a Green Card, a visa, or to be granted asylum.
+If you are facing possible deportation, Our law firm will protect your rights and do whatever is possible to keep you in New Jersey.